 Go to the Settings tab.

-In Scheduled updates, select a package in the Windows drop-down menu.
+In Scheduled updates, select a package in the Windows and/or Linux drop-down menus.
 For details of the packages, click Package details.

 You don't need to enable scheduled updates to use this option.